Wilton Social Services builds senior discount program | Wilton Bulletin

-The Wilton Social Services Department and the office of the first selectwoman are developing a senior discount program.
+A senior discount program being developed by Wilton Social Services and the office of the first selectwoman is proving to be popular.
+Eleven businesses have replied to a survey designed to guage interest and “all want to participate” in the program, Sarah Gioffre, coordinator of community affairs in the first selectwoman’s office, told The Bulletin.

-The program will potentially provide a comprehensive guide to discounts offered to senior residents, age 65 and older, at participating Wilton organizations and businesses, according to Sarah Gioffre, coordinator of community affairs in the first selectwoman’s office.
+“There are also at least six other businesses/organizations that I know of that already offer senior discounts and will be included in the program,” she added.

-The department has developed a short, online survey to identify available discounts and to identify businesses and organizations that would like to start offering discounts to seniors, Gioffre said.
+The program would provide a comprehensive guide to discounts offered to senior residents, age 65 and older, at participating Wilton organizations and businesses.
+The department has developed a short, online survey to identify available discounts and to identify businesses and organizations that would like to start offering discounts to seniors.

 A number of neighboring communities, including Ridgefield and Fairfield, offer similar programs which have been very well received by both businesses and senior residents, she said.
 Several Fairfield businesses reported they saw a significant increase in foot traffic and increased sales.